DOSAYGO-Research/irradix/research/NEGATIVE_PHI_CONNECTION.md

 The same cancellation works when the word is evaluated in any integer base `b>=2`, using modulus `b+1` instead of 3.

-## Concrete questions worth pursuing
+## Original research questions and their current status

+**Arithmetic update:** [ARITHMETIC.md](ARITHMETIC.md) now gives implemented signed addition, multiplication, and increment/decrement, a bounded carry proof, and a bounded-delay impossibility result.
+The questions below motivated that work; the fixed-modulus residue question is answered later in this note.

-1. **Finite-state arithmetic on the existing representation.** Does the explicit negative-base correspondence give a small adder or incrementer for Irradix?
+1. **Finite-state arithmetic on the existing representation (now implemented).** Does the explicit negative-base correspondence give a small adder or incrementer for Irradix?
 The cited normalization theorems suggest a route; they do not supply a finished implementation for this format.
 In the fractional